numberoverzero/rook/README.md

 rook is designed to do one thing: map incoming POST requests with valid signatures to a local script and pass some environment variables or arguments.
 If you're looking for more complex setups or verbose logging there are hundreds of other feature-rich implementations to explore.

-rook has no debug output and doesn't return detailed errors to callers.
+rook provides minimal output (for debugging builds, see [debugging](#debugging)) and doesn't return detailed errors to callers.
 It doesn't capture process output from scripts or failures to run scripts.
-For example, if you forget to set the executable bit on your script (`chmod +x my_hook.sh`) then rook will return a `500 Internal Error` with no body.
+For example, if you forget to set the executable bit (`chmod +x my_hook.sh`) then rook will return a `500 Internal Error` with no body.

 ## Security